 The CIA and the Neocolonisation of Africa

-The shocking, untold story of how African independence was strangled at birth by the systematic interference of one nation: the US.
+The shocking, untold story of how African independence was strangled at birth by America’s systematic interference.

 Accra, 1958.
 Africa’s liberation leaders have gathered for a conference, full of strength, purpose and vision.
-Newly independent Ghana’s Kwame Nkrumah and Congo’s Patrice Lumumba strike up a powerful alliance.
+Newly independent Ghana’s Kwame Nkrumah and Congo’s Patrice Lumumba strike up a close partnership.
 Everything seems possible.
-But, within less than a decade, both men will have been targeted by the CIA, and their dream of true African autonomy destroyed.
+But, within a few years, both men will have been targeted by the CIA, and their dream of true African autonomy undermined.

-In White Malice, renowned historian Susan Williams dives into the archives, revealing new, shocking details of America’s covert programme to undermine African independence.
-The CIA crawled over the continent, poisoning the hopes of 1958 with secret agents, informants and surveillance; surreptitious lobbying at the UN; cultural infiltration and bribery; assassinations and coups.
+Renowned historian Susan Williams dives into the archives, revealing new, shocking details of America’s covert programme in Africa.
+The CIA crawled over the continent, poisoning the hopes of 1958 with secret agents and informants; surreptitious UN lobbying; cultural infiltration and bribery; assassinations and coups.
 As the colonisers moved out, the Americans swept in—with bitter consequences that reverberate in Africa to this day.

 ‘In this masterpiece of historical analysis on the dirty tricks of the CIA in Africa during the 1960s, Susan Williams delivers her magnum opus.
 This richly documented narrative is based on outstanding scholarly research … it could not be timelier in throwing light on the institutionalised racism and hypocrisy of Western powers.’ — Georges Nzongola-Ntalaja, Professor of African and Global Studies, University of North Carolina at Chapel Hill

 ‘Beautifully written and carefully researched.
 An important contribution to the history of Africa in the context of the Cold War, when the USA and the Soviet Union were locked in a struggle for African influence and control.’ — Martin Plaut, former Africa editor, BBC World Service